 Directly leading from the gates of Gyeongbokgung is Gwanghwamun Square, a half-kilometre walkway featuring statues of famous historical figures such as King Sejong, who created the Korean alphabet, and Admiral Yi Sun-shin, who successfully repelled Japanese invasions multiple times.

 Again, our visit was made more interesting due to Chuseok, and the avenue was lined with a variety of activities.
-Nolan had a chance to don another costume for some more photos, and “played” a giant game of Chinese Chess.
+DS had a chance to don another costume for some more photos, and “played” a giant game of Chinese Chess.

 Grand Children’s Park